Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 5: Interaction between subject and style

 \subsubsection{Success mode.
 Integration of motifs with elements of the subject}

-Another mode of success that we could see in generations from Figure \ref{fig:substyle} such as "eye in the style of Op art" from the abstract style concrete subject category or "intelligence in the fractal style" from the abstract style abstract subject category was the blending of elementary components of subject and style.
-In the "intelligence in the fractal style", a symbol of a brain was chosen and rendered with high contrast to amplify the recursive, convolutions of gray matter, thereby eliciting the sense that the brain is a fractal.

-Other examples such as "flower in the cyberpunk style" or "nostalgia in the VSCO style" in the other quadrants demonstrate how the color palette of a style was colored the subject.
-The styles borrowed from the magenta trademark of cyberpunk and nostalgia was established through a sepia toned photo featuring pastel elements.
+Another mode of success that we could see in generations from \autoref{fig:topsubjectstyle} such as "eye in the style of Op art" from the abstract style, concrete subject category or "intelligence in the fractal style" from the abstract style, abstract subject category was when components of the subject and style matched and blended well.
+In the "intelligence in the fractal style", intelligence is symbolized in a brain which has recursive convolutions of gray matter, which elicits the idea of a brain is a fractal.
+Other examples such as "flower in the cyberpunk style" or "nostalgia in the VSCO style" in the other quadrants of \autoref{fig:substyle} demonstrate how the color palette of a style colored the subject.
+In the former, the flower took on the magenta trademarks of cyberpunk and in the later, nostalgia was established through a sepia and pastel tones reminiscent of filters.

-What makes a generation with a concrete subjects successful is when the subject is able to emerge from the abstract style without disrupting the style.
-For example, in the generation \textit{rain in the High Renaissance} style in Figure \ref{fig:substyle}, we see that the rain is pervasive but drawn in fine, white strokes that are characteristic to the style.
-Likewise, we see that the \textit{car in the unreal engine style} applies the same effects of depth of field and scene lighting to the image prevalent in all CG renders.
+What makes generations with concrete subjects successful is when the subject is able to emerge from a style without disrupting it.
+For example, in the generation \textit{rain in the High Renaissance} style in \autoref{fig:substyle}, we see that the rain is pervasive but drawn in fine, white strokes that are characteristic to the style.
+Likewise, we see that the \textit{car in the unreal engine style} image applies the same effects of depth of field and scene lighting prevalent in all CG renders.